UMass Amherst Environmental Health and Safety

 Occupied/unoccupied: If your room is unoccupied for a period of time, the system will let the room get a little warmer/cooler until occupancy is detected.
 This is tied into the automatic lighting system.
 This means that if you return to your room and it feels a bit cold or hot; give the system time to detect your presence before making any adjustments to the thermostat.
 This saves a lot of energy!

 If you see any insect or critter in your room or public location, please use the online iService Maintenance Request System to submit a service request.
 Be sure to provide as much information as possible about the situation.
-If you do not have a computer with internet access, go to your Residential Service Desk.
 The request will be forwarded to Integrated Pest Management and they will respond within 48 hours.
 If you do not get services within this time frame, please call your Area Office.
 Be aware that Integrated Pest Management will not exterminate beneficial insects such as ladybugs.

 Every student room is furnished with bed frames, mattresses, desks, chairs, bookcases, and wardrobe units or closets.
 This is the only furniture allowed in your room.
 All furniture must stay in your room.
 Do not add to your room furnishings by taking furniture from common areas.
 Removing furniture from your room or adding furniture to your room from common spaces may result in a charge.
 Report any damage to furnishings using the online iService Maintenance Request System.